Sky Bet: Request A Bet & Price Boosts

 - How to lay the component legs independently at the exchange

-- A worked example showing typical EV from a boosted 3-leg request-a-bet
+- A worked example showing typical EV from a boosted 3-leg selection

 Offer Summary